-Classical serial computers process one bit at a time (see Reply 11).
+Classical serial computers process one bit at a time (see Reply 10).
 Even if we make the computer parallel, there still is a central unit that breaks the task into smaller tasks, and then centralizes the results, and it does so one bit at a time.
-If the mental states are supported exclusively when the bits are flipped, and if we arrange that the computer processes one bit at a time, it seems unlikely for a bit to support complex mental states like happiness or sadness.
+And since the flips of the bits happen at discrete times, even if some of them are simultaneous, Special and General Relativity allow us to pick a reference frame in which they are not simultaneous.
+If the mental states are supported exclusively when the bits are flipped, and if it can be arranged that the computer processes one bit at a time, it seems unlikely for a bit to support complex mental states like happiness or sadness.
 So maybe the states of the other bits matter too, even if they are not flipped right at that time.
 But this raises other problems.

 Problem 1.
-If the mental states are supported exclusively by the states of the bits, then how is the instantaneous mental state grounded in the configuration of the bits spread across the galaxy, separated by spacelike intervals?
-How does this grounding manage to yield a unified, integrated, instantaneous mental state, from these apparently disorganized zeroes and ones?
+If the mental states are supported exclusively by the states of the bits, then how is the mental state grounded in the configuration of the bits spread across the galaxy, separated by spacelike intervals?
+How does this grounding manage to yield a unified, integrated mental state, from these apparently disorganized zeroes and ones?

 Problem 2.
-If there are other space stations containing bits that are not part of the same computer, then how is the right subset of these bits selected out of them to ground the instantaneous mental state of our computer, and yield integrated experience?
+If there are other space stations containing bits that are not part of the same computer, then how is the right subset of these bits selected out of them to ground the mental state of our computer, and yield integrated experience?
 What discriminates which subset of these bits belong to the computer that supports this mental state and which do not?